 This document identifies critical (C) Indicators proposed by the RSPO Principles and Criteria Review Task Force and endorsed by the RSPO BoG on 12 October 2018.

 The English version of this document shall always prevail in case of any discrepancy or inconsistency between the English version and other translated versions.

-IMPORTANT NOTE: When you see the 1 symbol in the Criteria, please refer to additional guidance in Annex 2.
+IMPORTANT NOTE: When you see the 1 syr refer to additional guidance in Annex 2